Play Places for Adults and Children

 2. Social Skills

-Play is not truly inclusive unless it includes a social component, allowing kids and adults to engage in socialization that is meaningful and beneficial.
+Play is not truly inclusive unless it includes a social component that allows kids and adults to engage in meaningful socialization.
 Parents interacting and playing with children on the playground is crucial for their development.
 Social skills that adults and kids can learn or improve include: